Brugess-zheng/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files
-Creating a new branch is quick and simple. greating a new branch is quick
+Creating a new branch is quick and simple. greating a new branch is quick is quick AND simple